fccoelho/data_narrative/README.md

 </p>

-Tool to generate natural language narrative for a database table
+This is a tool to generate natural language narrative for a database table.
+These narratives can have multiple applications, such as simply describing datasets, or generating reports.
+The narratives are generated using a template-based approach, where the user can define the structure of the narrative using a simple template based on the [Jinja2](https://jinja.palletsprojects.com) templating engine.

 * Free software: MIT